tpoisot/ms_proba_networks/ms/maintext.md

-Given a network (*i.e.* a structure where nodes, most often species, are linked by edges, representing ecological interactions) as input, measures of network structure return a *property* based on one or several *units* (*e.g.* nodes, links, or groups thereof) from this network, either directly measured, of after an optimization process.
+Given a network (*i.e.* a structure where nodes, most often species, are linked by edges, representing ecological interactions) as input, measures of network structure return a *property* based on one or several *units* (*e.g.* nodes, links, or groups thereof) from this network, either directly measured, or after an optimization process.
 Some of the properties are *direct* properties (they only require knowledge of the unit on which they are applied), whereas others are *emergent* (they require knowledge of, and describe, higher-order